 - Fix service provider organizational issues (moral, governance).

-- What are your top critical Business Processes that depends on IM/IT services (VBFs)?
+- What are your top critical Business Processes that depend on IM/IT services (VBFs)?
 You should limit to your top 3 to 5 to start with.

-- Do you have an up to date (or at least useable) IM/IT organisational chart?
+- Do you have an up-to-date (or at least useable) IM/IT organizational chart?

 - Does your client pay for their IM/IT services (could be notional charging)?

-The following 4 questions should be answered before you embark in an improvement initiative for your Service Catalogue…
+The following 4 questions should be answered before you embark on an improvement initiative for your Service Catalogue…

-By answering these questions, you will first ensure the catalogue is built in meeting a business objective that will bring value to the organisation.
-Second, it will be linked to critical business process and will ensure you can assign service ownership.
-Finally, the last question will define the level of details you will require to make the catalogue of significant business value.
-For more details on interpretation of ITSM concepts please contact C2 Enterprise ITSM Mentors.
+By answering these questions, you will first ensure the catalogue is built to meet a business objective that will bring value to the organization.
+Second, it will be linked to critical business processes and will ensure you can assign service ownership.
+Finally, the last question will define the level of detail you will require to make the catalogue of significant business value.